 Steve and Kristi dove headfirst into changing their approach:

 - They began to deal with their fear and anxiety about Sierra’s struggles.
 Phrases like, “We’re on the same team.
 We can solve this together,” replaced “I’ve got to win these battles, or we’re in real trouble.”

-- They talked with Sierra about how she was an important part of the team to keep everyone safe.
+- They talked with Sierra about how she was an important part of the team in keeping everyone safe.
 They affirmed her when she was safe with JJ.
 When she was aggressive, she began to say, “I wasn’t safe.
 I need to go to my room.”
 After a few minutes of calming down a parent would help her process how to rejoin the family in a safe way, reconciling any hurt she had caused.
 Steve and Kristi affirmed her every effort at being safe.

 - An important part of this process was teaching Sierra to accurately identify her feelings, since this skill builds emotional intelligence and strongly decreases aggression.

-- They overtly valued her “gifts gone awry” of passion, expressiveness and confidence.
-They encouraged her to take on a solo role in her church’s musical, which she did… with passion, expressiveness and confidence!
+- They overtly valued her “gifts gone awry” of passion, expressiveness, and confidence.
+They encouraged her to take on a solo role in her church’s musical, which she did… with passion, expressiveness, and confidence!

 - Most importantly, they were diligent to communicate a message of – “Even when you struggle, we love you very much.
 Nothing can change that.”

 The change was dramatic.
 “I can’t believe how much our family has changed,” Steve and Kristi stated.
 “We are so much more peaceful together.”